 “Of course!”
 She smiled in swift understanding.

 “Your nourishment derives from the finer energies of the air and sunlight, and from the cosmic power which recharges your body through the medulla oblongata.”
-[More accurately, the body is only a real-seeming figment sustained by one’s mind.]
+[In reality, the body is only a figment sustained in the mind.]

 “Baba knows.” (‘reverend father,’ referring to Yogananda)